cisagov/mesa-gui/README.md

 | In-Scope Systems | The individual IP addresses or cidr blocks to be included in scanning activity | none | yes |
 | Excluded Systems | The individual IP addresses or cidr blocks to be excluded from scanning activity | none | no |

+>[!NOTE]
+>Required variables indicate fields that must be populated before running scans.
+Failure to populate the indicated fields will result in empty scan data.

 MESA Job Definitions
 --------------
 Once the settings have been configured browse to the dashboard tab to begin running the scans.